eb3095/MasterDesktop/README.md

 * Mobile phone integration
 * Update indicator

+### Drawbacks
+Monitors are limited to 20 for now.
+Crazy right?!
+They are too static and config generation is required on install to make it more flexible.

+### Install
+The installer for this does not yet work.
+Some reworking is in order to get specific modules functioning universally opposed to uniquely to my setup.

 ### Screenshots
 ![alt text](https://github.com/eb3095/MasterDesktop/blob/master/screenshots/DEScreen1.png "Desktop")
 ![alt text](https://github.com/eb3095/MasterDesktop/blob/master/screenshots/DEScreen2.png "Tiling, themeing, terminal, and file browser")